-After devastation from decades of neglect and a serious southern pine beetle infestation, a small group of volunteers led by C. Craig Tisher, M.D., then dean of the College of Medicine, and Linda and Bill Luecking initiate efforts to restore the gardens rather than allow the area to be replaced by another building within the growing academic health science center.
+After devastation from decades of neglect and a serious southern pine beetle infestation, a small group of volunteers led by C. Craig Tisher, MD, then dean of the College of Medicine, and Linda and Bill Luecking, initiate efforts to restore the gardens rather than allow the area to be replaced by another building within the growing academic health science center.

 The Wilmot Gardens Consortium is established at the University of Florida, at which time the mission of Wilmot Gardens is expanded to include patient care, research and education.

-Construction of the Greenhouse at Wilmot Gardens is completed, and the therapeutic horticulture program relocates to the facility and expands.
+Construction of the Greenhouse at Wilmot Gardens is completed and the Therapeutic Horticulture Program relocates to the facility and expands.